 Find out how to cook pork chops perfectly so that they’re juicy and delicious every time.

-- 2 cups boiling water (for the brine, optional)
+- 4 cups cool water (for the brine, optional)

-- 2 cups cold water (for the brine, optional)
+- 4 Tbsp.
+Morton’s kosher salt (for the brine, optional)

 - 8 tsp. olive oil